 Not only do these razors look cool, but they are also more eco friendly.
-Tiny amount of packaging, blades are wrapped in waxed paper, and the blades are metal – which is recyclable, unlike disposable razors.
+They have tiny amount of packaging as the blades are wrapped in waxed paper.
+And the blades are metal – which is recyclable, unlike disposable razors.
 Pumpjack is a great fan and uses his grandfathers 1940s razor.
 We buy blades for it in our local supermarket, but have also found them in pharmacies (New Zealand and USA).

 Staying on the subject of shaving, I recently discovered there used to be special ceramic covered dishes made for razors.
 It seemed to be in fashion in the early part of the 1900s.
 They were predominantly for the straight razor.
 You know those ones you flick open.

 The gentleman would put his wet razor on what looks like a long soap dish, complete with raised ridges.
 This allowed the razor to drip dry until next time.
 The lid hid away the toiletry, instantly tidying up the bathroom wash area.
 Truly something for a proper gentleman.